La Toya Jackson: Vocal style and influences

-La Toya Jackson has a three-octave vocal range reaching up to E♭6 in her single, "Bet'cha Gonna Need My Lovin'."
+La Toya Jackson has a three-octave vocal range reaching up to E♭6 in her single, "Bet'cha Gonna Need My Lovin'".
 The Evening Independent says that she has an "attractive, pleasant voice that is matured and controlled."
 Andrew Hamilton of AllMusic describes her voice as a light, wispy "sexy whisper".
 Like her siblings, Michael and Janet, she is mainly a pop, R&B, and dance music performer but she has also dabbled in rock as heard in her song, "No More Drama" and reggae in her signature song "Heart Don't Lie", as well as country music.

 Like many other Jacksons, most notably Michael, she cites James Brown as a "major influence".
 When Jackson headlined the Moulin Rouge she paid homage to La Goulue and cited Josephine Baker as an influence.
 L'Express hailed Jackson as "the new Josephine Baker."
 According to academic Bennetta Jules-Rosette, "Through careful planning, she was able to model a successful part of her career abroad on the master tropes of a Baker-like image.
 Jackson exemplifies Baudrillard's notion that neither the message nor the content count as much as the referentiality of the signifier in postmodern performative discourse."

+Personal life

+Jackson is reportedly vegetarian as of October 2023.

+In early December 2013, USWeekly and others reported that Jackson had married her business partner Jeffré Phillips in Los Angeles on December 6, 2013.
+Entertainment media outlet TMZ reported that La Toya and Jeffre stated that they have not married, which they reaffirmed in an appearance on Oprah: Where Are They Now?.
+The confusion appeared to result from Phillips proposing to Jackson publicly in a recently aired episode of Jackson's reality series Life with La Toya.
+Phillips' decision to propose to La Toya purportedly was prompted by their friend Brenda Harvey Richie, who had noted that they had been best friends for 15 years, after Phillips became La Toya's business partner; per Jackson, Phillips' proposal was made with the blessing of La Toya's father.
+As of February 2015, Jackson and Phillips had annulled their engagement.